-Sex trafficking is a growing global industry and occurs in a wide variety of venues within the sex industry, including residential brothels, online escort services, fraudulent massage businesses, strip clubs, and on the streets.
+Sex trafficking is the recruitment, harboring, transportation, or soliciting of a person for commercial sex acts through force or other forms of coercion.
+As a growing global industry, sex trafficking occurs in a wide variety of venues including residential brothels, online escort services, fraudulent massage businesses, strip clubs, and on the streets.
 Under federal law, any minor under the age of 18 who has engaged in commercial sex is a victim of sex trafficking—regardless of whether or not the trafficker used force, fraud, or coercion.
 The U.N.
-Office on Drugs and Crime reports that 54% of human trafficking victims were trafficked for sexual exploitation.
+Office on Drugs and Crime reports that 50% of human trafficking victims were trafficked for sexual exploitation globally.

 Human Trafficking in the United States